 Physicists say that the universe can be traced back to a beginning and each of our bodies to high mass stars.
-We are not simply in the universe, we are part of it, born from its dust.
+We are not simply in the universe, we are part of it, born from its dust, and formed by God’s hand.
 1] Perhaps it is therefore not so strange to look for the symmetry between a photon of red light landing on an atom and that passionate man called Red.

 - Tyson N.D, Goldsmith D, 2014, Origins, fourteen billion years of cosmic evolution.
 1st ed.